-If you are in the Denver metro area, you may feel like there’s a lack of kid friendly campgrounds.
-However, Bear Creek Lake Campground, which is operated by the city of Lakewood, is perfect for families.
-This family friendly campground is about the size of most state parks and offers many different activities, including horseback riding, water skiing, hiking, swimming, and boating.
+Bear Creek Lake Campground near Denver is perfect for families.
+This family-friendly campground offers many different activities, including horseback riding, water skiing, hiking, swimming, and boating.
+The visitor center has hands-on exhibits for kids, and there are night hikes and ranger talks at the fire pit out back.
 Reviewers love the beach and swimming here, and they are thankful that veterans can use this park for free.

 Address: 15600 W Morrison Rd, Lakewood, CO 80228

 Directions: If you are coming on Interstate 70E, then take exit 259.
 Follow Morrison Road until you reach Kaupfmiller Drive.
 Once you get on Kaupfmiller, the campground is on your right.

 Searching for “kid-friendly campgrounds near me” in Arizona?
 Just pack up the RV or the tent and head to Fool Hollow Lake Recreation Area in the eastern part of the state.
 You’ll love the ranger-led activities held at the amphitheater.
 After learning about the region, consider renting an inflatable boat to play in the calm waters at this campground.
 At night, listen to the wind blow through the pine trees.
 Reviewers say the scenery here is remarkable, and you may see elk grazing on the shores of this lake.
 They also love the great kayaking opportunities here.

 Address: 1500 Fools Hollow Rd, Show Low, AZ 85901

 Directions: From Show Low, turn right on W Deuce of Clubs Road, turn right on West McNeil, turn left on W 16th, turn right on Old Linden Road, and turn right on Fool Hollow Road.
 The campground will be on your right.

 Contact Number: (928) 537-3680